-If a member of the Mid-America Christian University community has reason to believe that a student who resides in on-campus housing is missing for an unexplained amount of time, he or she should immediately notify the MACU PD, who will generate a missing person report, initiate an investigation, and notify the Director of Student Life, as soon as possible.
-Students residing in on-campus housing may register a general emergency contact to be contacted by the Director of Student Life, in the event the student is determined to be missing.
-If a student has identified such an individual, the Director of Student Life will notify that individual no later than 24 hours after the student is determined to be missing.
+If a member of the Mid-America Christian University community has reason to believe that a student who resides in on-campus housing is missing for an unexplained amount of time, he or she should immediately notify the CCSO SRO, who will generate a missing person report, initiate an investigation, and notify the Director of Student Life, Conduct and Safety, as soon as possible.
+Students residing in on-campus housing may register a general emergency contact to be contacted by the Director of Student Life, Conduct and Safety, in the event the student is determined to be missing.
+If a student has identified such an individual, the Director of Student Life, Conduct and Safety will notify that individual no later than 24 hours after the student is determined to be missing.
 A student who wishes to identify a confidential contact can do so by contacting the Student Life Office at 405-692-3242.
 A student's confidential contact information will be accessible only by authorized campus officials and law enforcement in the course of the investigation.

-After investigating a missing person report --and if MACU PD determines the student has been missing for 24 hours-- Departmental personnel will notify Oklahoma City Police Department, and the Director of Student Life will notify the student's emergency contact, no later than 24 hours after the student is determined to be missing.
+After investigating a missing person report --and if CCSO and the Director of Student Life, Conduct and Safety determines the student has been missing for 24 hours-- Departmental personnel will notify Oklahoma City Police Department, and the Director of Student Life, Conduct and Safety will notify the student's emergency contact, no later than 24 hours after the student is determined to be missing.
 Exception to this procedure applies in cases where there is some articulable reason to believe that the missing student should be considered "endangered."
 Reasons for this determination shall include, but not be limited to: evidence of foul play and/or coercion, involuntary disappearance, vulnerability due to a medical or psychiatric condition, et cetera.
-In those cases, the emergency contact and/or parents(s) or guardian(s) shall be contacted immediately by the investigating police officer, as well as the Director of Student Life.
+In those cases, the emergency contact and/or parents(s) or guardian(s) shall be contacted immediately by the investigating police officer, as well as the Director of Student Life, Conduct and Safety.